 Interestingly, the stellar love affair between Spock and Kirk, which has its roots in Greek mythology and American literature (e.g., Alexander and Hephaestion, Huck and Jim, Ishmael and Queequeg) seems to have grown out of the clash of Shatner’s and Nimoy’s planet-size thespian egos: Roddenberry, driven frantic by their on-set competitiveness, was advised by Isaac Asimov, no less, to channel it by strengthening their on-screen relationship.
 In addition, a “favored nation” clause was introduced into their contracts, stipulating that any benefits accorded to one must apply to the other.
 In other words, gay campaigners still calling for gay characters in the next “Trek” series are kind of missing the point.
 Star Trek featured the world’s first on-screen same-sex marriage back in the ’60s.
 (Little wonder then that a whole genre of female-authored “slash” fan fictions built around the Spock/Kirk love affair has flourished, making explicit what was always implicit.)

-There was a kind of innocent intensity to many of those shows that is impossible to replicate today, an intensity that somehow manages to coexist with a campy tone, even down to the marvellous episode titles: “For the World Is Hollow and I Have Touched the Sky,” “City on the Edge of Forever,” or “Is There No Truth in Beauty?” (written by Jean Lisette Aroeste – a librarian fan of Star Trek who sent her script in on spec).
-In the latter the Enterprise gives a lift to the Medusan ambassador and his earthling assistant Dr Miranda Jones, played by the mesmerising Diana Muldaur in a glittery dress and soft focus.
+There was a kind of innocent intensity to many of those shows that is impossible to replicate today, an intensity that somehow manages to coexist with a campy tone, even down to the marvellous episode titles: “For the World Is Hollow and I Have Touched the Sky,” “City on the Edge of Forever,” or “Is There No Truth in Beauty?” – the one where the Enterprise gives a lift to the Medusan ambassador and his earthling assistant, a female in a glittery dress played by Diana Muldaur.

 Apparently the Medusans have miraculous navigational abilities in which the Federation is interested.
-Like a gimp magician, the Medusan is kept in a shiny box – Medusans are so ugly that no human may gaze upon one without going mad (much like David Copperfield).
-Bones twigs that his glamorous female assistant is actually blind and “sees” through “a sensor array hidden in her dress”, which seems almost like a metaphor for femininity.
-As a result of a male crew member being driven mad by jealousy for Dr Jones and hijacking the helm, the Enterprise gets very lost.
-Spock has to mind-meld with the Medusan (wearing natty pink goggles to protect his sanity) so that the ambassador can use his body to navigate the ship back to familiar space.
-Dr Jones has to be persuaded to consent – she is madly in love with the Medusan and insanely jealous of the notion of Spock’s intimacy with him.
+Like a gimp magician, the Medusan is kept in a shiny box – Medusans are so ugly that no human may gaze upon one without going mad (in this respect, they resemble David Copperfield).
+It transpires that his glamorous female assistant is actually blind and “sees” through “a sensor array hidden in her dress.”
+The Enterprise gets lost and Spock has to mind-meld (wearing natty pink goggles) with the Medusan so that the ambassador can use his body to navigate the ship back to familiar space.

-If I used more cocaine I could have founded an entirely new school of psychoanalysis on that one episode.
+If I had used more cocaine I could have founded an entirely new school of psychoanalysis on that one episode.
 “Oedipus Rex,” eat your eyes out.
 That was the greatness of Star Trek – at its best it was like an updated Greek drama for the TV generation.
 At its worst, well, it was still entertaining.
-Take “Spock’s Brain” from the dreaded, cash-starved third season, in which the science officer’s gray matter is stolen by some intergalactic sex kittens and a triumphant Bones uses an implant and a TV remote control to pilot a zombie Spock around.
+Take “Spock’s Brain,” in which the science officer’s gray matter is stolen by some intergalactic sex kittens and a triumphant Bones uses an implant and a TV remote control to pilot a zombie Spock around.

 The true measure of the original series’ brilliance is that it’s so immense and timeless that it almost makes up for the Trek-dreck that followed.
 Mercifully however, it seems that the Trek universe, which has been rapidly cooling since 1969, may finally be imploding.
 The new series, Enterprise, desperately escapes the p.c. present-future by returning to a low-tech, pre-Kirk past-future (with, appropriately enough, Scott Quantum Leap Bakula at the conn) in which men are men and are still permitted to captain spaceships by the seat of their pants.
 It’s something of a Home Improvements in space, though rather less popular.